walles/px/README-new-ui.md

 1. Downsample colors to 256 colors and verify it still looks OK
 1. Auto pick terminal color depth
 1. Make sure we have Prettiness ^ covered
+1. Update screenshot(s) in the README
+1. Decide on what to do with `px`.
+It should probably use the same color depth + themes logic as `ptop`.
+1. Merge into the `python` branch
+1. Make a new release.
+1. Make sure we are implementing the memory leak use case.